 Learn more about COVID-19 protocols for Penny Stamps Speaker Series events.

+This event is presented in partnership with Design Core Detroit and AIGA Detroit.
 Presenting Partners: Detroit Public Television and PBS Books.
 Media Partner: Michigan Radio

 In accordance with the University of Michigan’s Standard Practice Guidelines on Freedom of Speech and Artistic Expression, the Penny Stamps Speaker Series does not censor our speakers or their content.
 The content provided is intended for adult audiences and does not reflect the views of the University of Michigan or Detroit Public Television.